 You are here

-Bicycle Counts (In Progress)
+Bicycle Counts (Ongoing)

 To better understand the demand for bicycle infrastructure, programming, and services, as well as to better track the impact of past improvements, regular bicycle counts are recommended for the University to know exactly how many bikes are on campus at any given time throughout each school year.